JingWang18/Discriminative-Feature-Alignment/Object_Classification/README.md

 * Install PyTorch and its dependencies ```pip install torch torchvision```

+# One Suggestion

+Our framework is developed based on SAFN.
+We want to make sure everything in the code is the same except for DFA when we implemented DFA-SAFN.
+You can compare our code implementation of DFA-SAFN with the original implementation of SAFN [here](https://github.com/jihanyang/AFN/tree/master/vanilla).
+You can easily find out how our DFA is incorporated into SAFN via such comparison, which will inspire you how to use DFA for your own work.

 # Dataset

 Please download dataset from its official website.
 Please create a folder named "data" and put the dataset in the directory ./data.